 Over the last few years, people with mental health problems have, to some extent, become better at talking about them than ever before.
 Yet mental health services have splintered in such a way that, even if someone feels more comfortable reaching out and asking for help, it may be more difficult for them to get what they need.
 It's a bind that is both ironic and frightening.

-Under every policy that fails to deliver and every stretched system, lives don't just suffer—they are lost.
-Although no mental health issue can be attributed to a single cause—problems like anxiety and depression are multi-causal, with a confluence of factors at play—there were clear findings in 2015 that proved government policies in the UK are directly impacting vulnerable people and making things worse.
+Under every policy that fails to deliver and every stretched system, lives don't just suffer – they are lost.
+Although no mental health issue can be attributed to a single cause – problems like anxiety and depression are multi-causal, with a confluence of factors at play – there were clear findings in 2015 that proved government policies are directly impacting vulnerable people and making things worse.

-We've been reminded constantly of how reluctant those in power are to zoom in on where things are going wrong at the ground level.
+We've been reminded constantly of how reluctant those in power are to zoom in on where things are going wrong at ground level.
 In November, the DWP refused to examine the effect of its benefit sanctions system on the mental health of people who are affected by it.
-In December, all parties debated the issue of mental health—how the number of children with mental health issues who have gone to A&E has doubled; that one person in prison takes their life every four days; that the number of people of people detained under the Mental Health Act has risen by 10 percent in the last year—in Parliament, but the government voted against opposition calls for things like asking ministers to restore transparency of mental health funding and where it goes, to address the fundamental inequalities in access to services, and to work on a plan to help prevent mental health problems from occurring in the first place.
+In December, all parties debated the issue of mental health – how the number of children with mental health issues who have gone to A&E has doubled; that one person in prison takes their life every four days; that the number of people of people detained under the Mental Health Act has risen by 10 per cent in the last year – in Parliament, but the government voted against opposition calls for things like asking ministers to restore transparency of mental health funding and where it goes, to address the fundamental inequalities in access to services and to work on a plan to help prevent mental health problems from occurring in the first place.

 When Andreas Lubitz, co-pilot of the Germanwings plane that he crashed into the Alps in March, killing 150 people, was found to have a history of recurrent depression, some outlets went into overdrive.
-CNN's homepage splashed an image of Lubitz beneath the headline "UNFIT TO WORK."
+CNN's homepage splashed an image of Lubitz beneath the headline "UNFIT TO WORK".
 "Killer Pilot Suffered From Depression," shouted the Mirror.
 "Madman in Cockpit" was the Sun's headline.
-"Why on earth was he allowed to fly?" asked the Mail.
+"Why on earth was he allowed to fly"? asked the Mail.
 Inside, Piers Morgan argued that no one taking antidepressants should be allowed to fly a plane.
-"Frankly, I don't care if he was mad, bad, or sad," he said, never shy of using a tragedy to push his brand.
+"Frankly, I don't care if he was mad, bad or sad," the boiled-bellend-in-a-Moss-Bros-suit said, never shy of using a tragedy to push his brand.
 That mental health charities had to remind the public how very few depressed people become murderers was very sad indeed.